rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 # categories = ["general information"]
 lastmod = "2021-03-14"
 +++
-This is the documentation of the new app **RsyncUI**, the new and future version of RsyncOSX.
-If some information is missing, is incorrect or inaccurate please let me know by [creating an issue](https://github.com/rsyncOSX/RsyncUIdocs/issues).
+This is the documentation of the new and SwiftUI based app **RsyncUI**.
 There is a [changelog](/post/changelog/), please check it before commencing the use of RsyncUI.
 There is also some [important info](/post/important/) about using RsyncUI.

 - RsyncUI and RsyncSchedule are built with support for **macOS Monterey**
 - the latest [release for download](https://github.com/rsyncOSX/RsyncUI/releases)